 - Masala

 - Masala is a fragrant blend of spices used in curries, breyanis, atjars and many other savoury dishes.
 There are many different varieties of masala including wet and dry masala.
-There are special masalas for fish (with mustard seeds), vegetables atjars, chutneys, breyanis and rice dishes.
+There are special masalas for fish (with mustard seeds), vegetable atjars, chutneys, breyanis and rice dishes.
 Buy freshly ground masala from a spice shop or make your own as needed and use the spices best suited to the particular dish you are preparing.
 You can grind your spices with a simple pestle and mortar, a blender or a food processor.

 - Atjar masala: A special mixture of spices including mustard seed, chilli powder, borrie, ground methi and salt.
 Oil is added to make a thick paste.